London, Midland and Scottish Railway

 The London, Midland and Scottish Railway (LMS) was a British railway company.
-It was formed on 1 January 1923 under the Railways Act of 1921, which required the grouping of over 120 separate railways into four.
-The companies merged into the LMS included the London and North Western Railway, Midland Railway, the Lancashire and Yorkshire Railway (which had previously merged with the London and North Western Railway on 1 January 1922), several Scottish railway companies (including the Caledonian Railway), and numerous other, smaller ventures.
+It was formed on 1 January 1923 under the Railways Act 1921, which required the grouping of over 120 separate railways into four.
+The companies merged into the LMS included the London and North Western Railway, the Midland Railway, the Lancashire and Yorkshire Railway (which had previously merged with the London and North Western Railway on 1 January 1922), several Scottish railway companies (including the Caledonian Railway), and numerous other, smaller ventures.

 Besides being the world's largest transport organisation, the company was also the largest commercial enterprise in the British Empire and the United Kingdom's second largest employer, after the Post Office.

 In 1938, the LMS operated 6870 mi of railway (excluding its lines in Northern Ireland), but its profitability was generally disappointing, with a rate of return of only 2.7%.
 Under the Transport Act 1947, along with the other members of the "Big Four" British railway companies (Great Western Railway, London and North Eastern Railway and Southern Railway), the LMS was nationalised on 1 January 1948, becoming part of the state-owned British Railways.

 The LMS was the largest of the Big Four railway companies serving routes in England, Northern Ireland, Scotland and Wales.

 Geography

 Overview

 The Railways Act 1921 created four large railway companies which were in effect geographical monopolies, albeit with competition at their boundaries, and with some lines either reaching into competitor territory, or being jointly operated.

 The LMS operated services in and around London, the Midlands, the North West of England, Mid/North Wales and Scotland.
 The company also operated a separate network of lines in Northern Ireland.

 The principal routes were the West Coast Main Line and the Midland Main Line, which had been the main routes of the two largest constituent companies, the London and North Western Railway and the Midland Railway respectively.

+At the time of its creation, the LMS had inherited from the 35 merged companies, a system of 7,000 route miles and 19,000 track miles; accounting for 38.4% of the total mileage of the 'big four' grouped railways.
+It was the owner of 9,319 locomotives, 19,000 passenger-carrying vehicles, and 286,000 wagons.
+It operated more than 10,600 passenger trains and 15,000 goods trains a day, with a total staff of 231,000.
+In addition to this, the LMS owned 543 miles of canal, 8,950 horses, 17,000 carts, 2,000 motor vehicles, 64 steamboats and 27 docks, and was the owner of 28 hotels.